 - Omatic does not require or recommend using a specific FTP service.
 However, Omatic Cloud does require using a Secure FTP protocol.
-SFTP (SSH) is supported, and we have plans to add support for FTPS soon.
+Both SFTP (SSH) and FTPS are supported.
 Click here learn more about the different FTP protocols.

 - If you are unsure about how to access the FTP service that your team uses, you may need to contact your IT professional.
 If you are hosted by Blackbaud, you can click here to see detailed information on preparing to connect to Blackbaud Hosting Files.

 - To minimize errors due to overlapping or conflicting formulas, you must create a unique subfolder for each formula you build.
 The subfolder should only contain the data files you plan to upload (1 per scheduled run).
 Prior to building your formula, make sure the subfolder contains a single example file, which will be used to create formula's field map.